 - Liver failure

 Clomiphene is not recommended in cases where it can worsen the condition or may have no effect on the body at all.
 In such circumstances, it is better to avoid the drug and opt for alternate and treatment.
-Some of them are:
+This drug should be avoided in the following cases:

 - Uterine abnormalities such as blocked fallopian tubes and fibroids